philipturner/home-built-stm/README.md

     - The capacitance measurement setup in the paper that studied piezo creep, was 3.2 pF with 10 mm x 10 mm x 300 μm parallel plate capacitor
     - Removes the need for bulky, expensive "capacitance bridges" based on a four-element bridge with inductors and mechanical DACs (unsure how they work fully)
     - Useful the early-stage prototype measuring capacitance, and could serve as a sensor to aid in tip-sample approach later on.
+- Second half of TIA board
+  - Processed the output of the pre-amplifier, which doesn't need as much shielding
+  - Complex analog circuitry for the 0.1 pA–50 nA, [fast low-noise transimpedance amplifier](https://pubs.aip.org/aip/rsi/article-abstract/91/7/074701/967357/Fast-low-noise-transimpedance-amplifier-for).
+  - Contains the expensive (~$30) 18-bit ADC.
+    - Plan to buy the low-bandwidth 250 kHz one.
+The way ADC bandwidths work, is they have either a fixed frequency or they are on sleep.
+    - The analog part of this circuit has no more than 50 kHz (anything higher would have unacceptable e<sub>n</sub>C noise anyway.
+    - No need to sample significantly higher than the true bandwidth.
+  - Bandwidth switching circuitry and high-order filters, potentially multiplexing through a finite set of bandwidths.
+    - Theoretical limit is the 50 fA bias current of the pre-amplifier.
+    - Ultra low bandwidth (1-2 kHz, the circuit's natural corner frequency without correction) = 250 fA noise, mostly Johnson noise at 300 K
+    - Low bandwidth (4.4 kHz) = 500 fA noise
+    - High bandwidth (40 kHz) = 7 pA noise, mostly e<sub>n</sub>C noise
+  - Current amplifier will not be needed for early capacitance testing experiments